llad/export-for-trello/README.md

 ## Support

-Please open issues on [Github](https://github.com/trapias/trelloExport/issues) or onto the dedicated [Trello board](https://trello.com/b/MBnwUMwM/trelloexport).
+Please open issues at [Github](https://github.com/trapias/trelloExport/issues) or ask for help in the dedicated [Trello board](https://trello.com/b/MBnwUMwM/trelloexport).

 ## Release history

+### Version 1.9.45

+- Added a button to clear all settings saved to localStorage
+- new jsonLabels array for labels in data
+- updated HTML default template with labels

+### Version 1.9.44

+Dummy release needed to update Chrome Web Store, wrong blog article link!

 ### Version 1.9.43

 New SPONSORED feature: Twig templates for HTML export.
-See the [BLOG POST](http://trapias.github.io/blog/2017/05/12/TrelloExport-1.9.43) for more info!
+See the [BLOG POST](http://trapias.github.io/blog/2018/04/27/TrelloExport-1.9.43) for more info!

 ### Version 1.9.42